DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_workflows.md

 The main reason for this is that the broad versatility of XML adds several layers of complexity.
 Markdown on the other hand can easily be used by non-technical users while still providing good structure and better document conversion into HTML, EPUB and many other formats than Microsoft Word and similar word processing applications.

 Technically speaking, Markdown provides some of the same features and advantages as XML does, namely separation of content structure from visual layout and painless conversion into multiple output formats.
-However, unlike XML, it can not be extended with custom, self-defined markup tags.
+However, unlike XML, it cannot be extended with custom, self-defined markup tags.
 Still, and particularly for those just getting started with digital or hybrid publishing, Markdown should be more than adequate in almost all circumstances.

 ####Word processing / editing applications for Markdown